 - 3.01.
 General.
-In this ordinance, except where otherwise specifically provided or the context otherwise requires, the following terms and expressions shall have the following meanings.
+In this Ordinance, except where otherwise specifically provided or the context otherwise requires, the following terms and expressions shall have the following meanings.
 The word "shall" is always mandatory and not merely advisory. - 3.02.
 Automated teller machines means machines that dispense currency prompted by a customer's own credit or debit card that are not affixed to any gaming device and are not considered gaming devices. - 3.03.
 Class I Gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, Tribal ceremonies or celebrations. - 3.04.
-Class II Gaming means Class II gaming as defined in IGRA, 25 USC § 2703(7). - 3.05.
-Class III Gaming means all forms of gaming that are not Class I gaming or Class II gaming - 3.06.
-Coin sorter and/or Cash counter means mechanical equipment the purpose of which is to count and display the value of coin or currency. - 3.07.
-Compact means a Tribal-State Compact concerning Class III gaming approved or deemed approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. §2710(d). - 3.08.
-Complimentary Service or Item means a service or item provided at no cost or at a reduced cost to a customer. - 3.09.
-Director means the Director of Gaming Regulatory and Compliance or any successor position with responsibility for overseeing the day-to-day operations of the staff of the regulatory agency. - 3.10.
-Employee means any individual employed by a gaming enterprise in any capacity, whether by general operational terms of employment, contract or agreement.
-Employees may be either gaming employees or non-gaming employees. - 3.11.
-Gaming employee means a Key Employee or Primary Management Official, and includes individuals employed in one of the following capacities: - a. the person(s) having management responsibility for a management contract;
+Class II Gaming means Class II gaming as defined in IGRA, 25 USC § 2703 (7). - 3.05.
+Class III Gaming means all forms of gaming that are not Class I gaming or Class II gaming. - 3.06.
+Coin sorter and/or cash counter means mechanical equipment the purpose of which is to count and display the value of coin or currency. - 3.07.
+Compact (Tribal-State Compact) means an agreement between the State of Michigan and the Little River Band of Ottawa Indians concerning Class III gaming approved or deemed approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710 (d).